-Now in his twenty-first year as Mayor of Elizabeth, a diverse city of 124,969 and the fourth largest city in New Jersey, J. Christian Bollwage has created a more efficient city government while sparking $800 million in economic redevelopment which will see the city into the 21st century.
+Now in his twenty-second year as Mayor of Elizabeth, a diverse city of more than 125,000 and the fourth largest city in New Jersey, J. Christian Bollwage has created a more efficient city government while sparking $800 million in economic redevelopment which will see the city into the 21st century.

 In past years Mayor Bollwage declared the “Year of the Senior.”
 Advancements for Elizabeth’s senior citizens that year included the creation of 119 new units of affordable senior citizen housing throughout the City.
 Other services such as the “Elizabeth Fix-it” program through which eligible seniors can receive free minor repair work on their homes are geared towards assisting the City’s senior citizens and proved to be a success.
 Mayor Bollwage continues to honor the senior citizens of Elizabeth during the new millennium as he offers assistance through his Office on Aging for various senior programs and concessions and announced plans to build two new senior centers.

 The Mayor has also made a commitment in the area of public safety.
 His police initiatives included the installation of the state-of-the-art Elizabeth Police Information and Communication System.
-EPIC, which improved police response time and gives responding officers more information at the scene.
+Adding more than 30 surveillance cameras throughout the City and implementing the E.P.I.C. system which improves police response time and gives responding officers more information at the scene.
 In 1999, the Mayor coupled the highly successful EPIC with the revolutionary Vehicle Tracking System, which further enhanced response time by placing a microchip in each car to give dispatchers a fairly exact location of all city police vehicles.
-As we enter the 21st century, Mayor Bollwage provides Elizabeth with the most technologically advanced police force in the state of New Jersey.
+As we enter the second decade of the 21st century, Mayor Bollwage provides Elizabeth with the most technologically advanced police force in the state of New Jersey.

 The City's ongoing economic redevelopment plans have already brought The Elizabeth Center at 13A, which is home to IKEA, the chain's most successful North American store, and the Toys R Us/Kids World Superstore.
 Across the street from this development is the Jersey Gardens Mall, located on Kapkowski Road.
 The megamall, which opened in October of 1999, was constructed on the site of a former municipal landfill and brought 5,000 new jobs and more than $6.5 million in new ratables to the city.
-This year Jersey Gardens Mall is celebrating its five-year anniversary and once again it is reporting increases in sales and shoppers.
+This year Jersey Gardens Mall is celebrating its fifteenth anniversary and once again it is reporting increases in sales and shoppers.
 The 21-screen AMC movie theater also reported record-breaking numbers in attendance and is the highest grossing in the region.
-Recently Country Inns and Suites was completed, joining Marriott Courtyard, Residence Inn, and an Extended Stay America, which were completed in 2002.
-The Wyndham Hotel including a Shula’s Steakhouse 2 also opened for business in 2002.
+Country Inns and Suites was the latest hotel to join Marriott Courtyard, Residence Inn, and an Extended Stay America, which were completed in 2002.
+Currently, the Renaissance Hotel located near the airport is undergoing a renovation to better serve its guest.
 Together creating nearly 800 rooms, they have fostered job creation and provided opportunities for success.
 Second only to Atlantic City in the number of rooms —Elizabeth has become a destination.
-Ruby Tuesday, which was constructed across the street from Jersey Gardens, also recently opened.
+IHop International House of Pancake opened its doors across the street from Jersey Gardens and joins Ruby Tuesday as an additional destination to dine.
 The Mayor's role in redeveloping this brownfield site earned him the American Plan Association's Distinguished Leadership Award for Elected Officials.

 The Jersey Gardens Mall project is just one example of the Mayor's ongoing efforts to redevelop brownfields in the city.
 His efforts have resulted in Elizabeth being chosen for a Federal Brownfields Pilot Program and the hiring of a brownfields project coordinator.
 Mayor Bollwage was appointed to co-chair the U.S. Conference of Mayors Brownfields Taskforce and has worked with other cities to encourage the development of these types of properties across the nation.
 His Brownfield’s initiatives earned him the "Brownfield News Award for Excellence in Brownfields Redevelopment" from Brownfield Magazine.
 Mayor Bollwage was the first New Jersey recipient of the award, which recognized his leadership in initiating the redevelopment of brownfield sites.

 All of these economic developments are encompassed by Elizabeth's Urban Enterprise Zone.
 Under Mayor Bollwage’s administration, Elizabeth’s UEZ was named number one in the nation.
-It has generated $30 million in revenue during the last five years, and created 7,000 new jobs, helping to cut unemployment rates in half.
+It has generated $30 billion in new investments, and has created more than 5,000 new jobs, helping residents stay employed.

 The Mayor's hard work in lobbying Washington D.C. legislators has also paid off as the City received a $29 million Hope VI grant from the U.S. Department of Housing and Urban Development.
 The HOPE VI grant is being used to revitalize the Elizabethport neighborhood by removing housing projects, erecting new townhouses in their place, and empowering the residents of public housing through job training and counseling that promotes self-sufficiency and economic independence.
 This year one of the final phases of the Hope VI development was completed and over a hundred residents have moved in to their new homes.